-As of December 31, 2019, we had more than 11,000 customers worldwide.
-Our simulation, analytics, and HPC customers are primarily large manufacturing enterprises, with a growing presence in small and mid-size companies.
-Our data analytics customers include banks, credit unions, health care organizations, and other financial services organizations along with finance departments across most industries including manufacturing.
+As of December 31, 2020, we had more than 11,000 customers worldwide.
+Our simulation and HPC customers are primarily large manufacturing enterprises, with a growing presence in small and mid-size companies.
+Our AI customers include banks, credit unions, health care organizations, and other financial services organizations along with finance departments across most industries including manufacturing.

-Automotive and aerospace combined account for approximately 50% of our 2019 billings, including 15 out of 15 of the world's leading automotive manufacturers and 10 out of 10 of the world's leading aerospace manufacturers.
-Other important industries include heavy machinery, rail and ship design, energy, government, life and earth sciences, and consumer electronics.
-No single customer, nor any of our resellers and OEMS, accounted for more than 2% of our 2019 software billings.
-In 2019, we generated 39%, 31% and 30% of our total billings from customers in the Americas, EMEA, and APAC, respectively.
-Billings consists of our total revenue plus the change in our deferred revenue, excluding deferred revenue from acquisitions during the period, and is discussed under Key metrics included in Part II, Item 6, Selected Financial Data of this Annual Report on Form 10-K.
+Automotive and aerospace combined account for approximately 45% of our 2020 billings, including 15 out of 15 of the world's leading automotive manufacturers and 10 out of 10 of the world's leading aerospace manufacturers.
+Other important industries include heavy machinery, rail and ship design, energy, government, life and earth sciences, BFSI, and consumer electronics.
+No single customer, nor any of our resellers and OEMS, accounted for more than 2% of our 2020 software billings.
+In 2020, we generated 38%, 31% and 31% of our total billings from customers in the Americas, EMEA, and APAC, respectively.
+Billings consists of our total revenue plus the change in our deferred revenue, excluding deferred revenue from acquisitions during the period, and is discussed under Non-GAAP Financial Measures included in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations of this Annual Report on Form 10-K.

-For a summary of our financial information by geographic location, see Note 19 of Notes to consolidated financial statements in Item 15, Part IV of this Annual Report on Form 10-K, which is incorporated by reference.
+For a summary of our financial information by geographic location, see Note 18 of Notes to consolidated financial statements in Item 15, Part IV of this Annual Report on Form 10-K, which is incorporated by reference.